Horizontal Rows On The Periodic Table

 Exceptions and Anomalies

 While the periodic trends are generally consistent, there are exceptions and anomalies due to complex electronic interactions.
-As an example, the ionization energy of oxygen is slightly lower than that of nitrogen, which is attributed to the pairing of electrons in the p orbitals of oxygen, leading to increased electron repulsion.
+Now, for example, the ionization energy of oxygen is slightly lower than that of nitrogen, which is attributed to the pairing of electrons in the p orbitals of oxygen, leading to increased electron repulsion.
 Similarly, the electron configuration of chromium and copper deviates from the expected pattern due to the stability of half-filled and fully-filled d orbitals Small thing, real impact..

 The Role of Shielding